Where to Take Profit When Day Trading (Exit Strategy)

 Fixed Reward:Risk Profit Targets

 One of the simplest tactics for establishing a profit target is to use a fixed reward:risk ratio.
-Based on your entry point, require your stop loss level.
+Based on your entry point, it will require your stop loss level.
 This stop loss will determine how much you are risking on the trade.
 The profit target is set at a multiple of this, for example, 2:1.

 If you enter a short trade at $17.15 and determine your stop loss should be placed at $17.25, you are risking $0.10/share.
 If you opt to use a 2:1 reward:risk, then your profit target would be placed $0.20 from your entry, at $16.95.

 If you buy a forex pair at 1.2516 and place a stop loss at 1.2510, you are risking 6 pips on the trade.
 If using a 2.5:1 reward to risk, your profit target should be placed 15 pips from your entry point (6 pips x 2.5), at 1.2531.

 Fixed targets assure you are making more on winners than you lose on losers, but fixed targets don't factor in the current price environment or tendencies within the price action.
 This makes fixed targets somewhat random.
 Although, if you have a good entry method and your stop loss is well placed, then it is a viable method.

 Typical reward:risk ratios are between 1.5:1 and 3:1 when day trading.
 Experiment (in a demo account) with the market you are trading to see if a 1.5:1 reward to risk or a 2:1 reward to risk ratio works better for your particular entry strategy.